M-Erfan-Dm/persian-material-datepicker/README.md

-# Persian Material Date Picker
+# Persian Material Date And Time Picker

 This library provides a Shamsi (Persian calendar) and Persian time picker, built using Google's Material Date and Time Picker.